Parents and Guardians

 There may be some program fees and jobs can be paid or unpaid.
 With our partner programs, program fees can cover airport pickup, housing, language training, and other cultural activities.
 Your student is responsible for all expenses associated with his/her international experience including such items as roundtrip airfare, health insurance, accommodations, local transportation and other living expenses.
 In some cases, employers may assist with airfare and housing.
 Additionally, students are responsible for obtaining the appropriate visa which will allow them to work abroad.

-All students who have been approved for international co-op and have submitted all required paperwork prior to leaving the country will be considered for a financial award from Drexel.
+All students who have been approved for international co-op, who have a minimum GPA of 2.5, and have submitted all required paperwork will be eligible for a financial award from Drexel.
 In addition, we encourage students to review in advance other avenues for funding such as scholarships, Drexel’s Corporate Partners Fund, etc.

 - Cash: The least safe option.
 If it’s lost or stolen, it cannot be replaced.
 Charged a fee for converting to foreign currency.